set-soft/AudioSeparation/README.md

   You can control log verbosity through ComfyUI's startup arguments (e.g., `--preview-method auto --verbose DEBUG` for more detailed ComfyUI logs which might also affect custom node loggers if they are configured to inherit levels).
 The logger name used is "AudioSeparation".
   You can force debugging level for these nodes defining the `AUDIOSEPARATION_NODES_DEBUG` environment variable to `1`.
+- **Models format:** We use safetensors because this format is safer than PyTorch files (.pth, .th, etc.) and doesn't need an extra runtime (like ONNX does)
+- **No quantized Demucs:** These models just save download time, but pulls extra dependency (diffq), they are just lower quality versions of their non-quantized counterparts.

 ## &#x2696;&#xFE0F; License